 When you use types whose namespaces have not been imported in the file, ReSharper helps you locate these types and add the missing namespace import directives.
-If there are several missing missing namespaces for unresolved types, e.g. after you paste a block of code in the file, ReSharper would import all these namespaces in a single action.
+If there are several missing namespaces for an unresolved type, e.g. after you paste a block of code in the file, ReSharper would help you import all these namespaces in a single action.

 The missing namespaces are imported according to your namespace import preferences (e.g. import directives are inserted or type names qualifiers are added).

-The import directives are added in alphabetical order: all
+The import directives are added in a fixed order: all

-System.* namespaces go first, sorted alphabetically by the second word after dot; all the rest namespaces go next, in alphabetical order.
+System.* namespaces go first, sorted alphabetically by the second word after the dot; all other namespaces go next, in alphabetical order.

 When you edit a code file, types with missing namespaces are detected with the design-time code inspection (so make sure that it is enabled) and highlighted as errors.
 By default, the action that imports missing namespaces differs from the normal quick-fix: it is displayed as a pop-up that hovers either over the first unresolved symbol regardless of your caret position: or after a pasted code bock: Thus, you can apply this fix for all unresolved types with the habitual Alt+Enter shortcut without changing your current caret position, so your editing session is not interrupted.
 Note that the Import types for pasted code action only appears if all non-imported types in the pasted code block can be unambiguously found in the referenced modules of the current project.